jaspervdj/talks/2017-haskell-exchange-practical-haskell/slides.md

 Haskell's module system is one of the simplest there is:

 - Modules are hierarchical
-- Modules should not be cyclic
+- Modules should not be cyclic (but can be)
 - You can re-export module
 - You can import modules as a given name